EGL Group Modern Slavery and Human Trafficking

 - Register with Sedex and complete the Sedex self-assessment questionnaire.

-Thereafter the EGL Group uses several tools including Sedex resources, the ETI website, the Global Slavery Index, UK Government Oversees Business Risk reports and Supplier Questionnaires to risk assess each supplier prior to award of business and then on a regular basis once a trading relationship is established.
+Thereafter the EGL Group uses several tools including Sedex resources including the Self-Assessment Questionnaire (SAQ), the Guidance on Operational Practice and Indicators of Forced Labour, Supplier Risk Assessment tool, the ETI website, the Global Slavery Index, UK Government Oversees Business Risk reports and Supplier Questionnaires to risk assess each supplier prior to award of business and then on a regular basis once a trading relationship is established.

-The EGL Group UK sites have contacted raw material and packaging suppliers to raise awareness of the UK Modern Slavery Act, advise suppliers of The Group’s commitment to tackle modern slavery issues in collaboration with S2G and to encourage UK based suppliers and their labour providers to attend the S2G “Tackling Modern Slavery in UK Businesses & Supply Chains Workshop”.
+The EGL Group UK sites have continued to raise awareness of the UK Modern Slavery Act and encourage UK based suppliers and their labour providers to attend the S2G “Tackling Modern Slavery in UK Businesses & Supply Chains Workshop”.

 To view the sign PDF version please click here.